MozeBaltyk/mozebaltyk.github.io/content/posts/howto-write-hugo-shortcode/index.md

 ---
-title: "How to Write a Hugo Shortcode"
+title: "✨ How to Write a Hugo Shortcode"
 description: "Hugo Shortcodes are reusable snippets to insert dynamic or complex content."
 date: 2026-01-16T17:53:54+01:00
 draft: false